Suitable for all ages

 There’s an area dedicated to supervised kids under 8 years old that has currently got a secret passage that kids can follow.
 It leads down a very dark corridor and up a partially lit ladder, through a tunnel to a ‘treehouse’ where there are doors to open showing pictures of native birds.
 A great adventure for kids to do as it’s a bit scary but also exciting.

 In this area there’s also a pretend building site that requires kids to work together to move bricks up to the ‘builders’.
-There’s a tap that only has flowing water if the pipes are fitted together correctly, a breaded dragon, dress ups, a pretend kitchen and much more.
+There’s a tap that only has flowing water if the pipes are fitted together correctly, a bearded dragon, dress ups, a pretend kitchen and much more.

 Other parts of the museum are dedicated to the natural environment with a particular focus on water.
 There’s a ‘cloud’ that needs to be filled (by throwing blue balls into it) before someone pulls the lever to release the ‘rain’.
 There’s a big tank with river fish and insects to try to spot and identify.
 Kids can also try to workout how to open the water boars by turning various wheels, so that the factory, farms and houses all have access to enough water.